Wybutosine: Variation

+Verification by chemical synthesis

+Wybutosine and hydroxywybutosine has been chemically synthesized, allowing researchers to compare them with what is presumed to be these substances derived from natural sources.

+yW-86 and yW-72 are yet to be chemically synthesized.
+Their presence in tRNA is inferred from mass spectroscopy and their structure from that of the final yW.

+Function

+Structural effect

+When magnesium ions are present, wyobutosine causes a shift in the position in the anticodon loop.
+The hydrophobic nature of yW causes a preference of UUC over UUU, as Watson–Crick pairing with U is prevented.

+Avoidance of frameshifting

 Wybutosine and other unnatural nucleosides have been proposed to lead to a single outcome of hypermodification.
 This hypermodification at position 37 of tRNAPhe may allow for base- stacking interactions which play a key role in maintenance of the reading frame.
 Through its large aromatic groups, stacking interactions with adjacent bases A36 and A38 are enhanced, which help to restrict the flexibility of the anticodon.
 It has been found that when tRNAPhe lacks wybutosine, increased frameshifting occurs.
 Generally, modifications at position 37 prevent base pairing with neighboring nucleotides by helping to maintain and open the loop conformation, as well as generating an anticodon loop for decoding.
-The wybutosine modification of tRNAPhe is found to be conserved in archaea and eukarya but is not found in bacteria.
+A wyosine-type modification of tRNAPhe is found to be conserved in archaea and eukarya but is not found in bacteria.

 Studies from the 1960s and 1970s noted that many mutations could lead to problems in translational accuracy.
 Further study of the mechanisms involved in translational accuracy revealed the importance of modifications on positions 34 and 37 of tRNA.
 Regardless of species, these sites of tRNA are almost always modified.
 The fact that wybutosine and its various derivatives are only found at position 37 may be indicative of the nature of the phenylalanine codons, UUU and UUC, and their predilection for ribosome slippage.
 This has led to the assumption that tRNAPhe modification at position 37 correlates with the amount of polyuridine slippery sequences found in genomes.

-Frameshifting potential
+Alternatives

+Besides the wyosine derivatives detailed above, these bases are also found in tRNAPhe across different types of life: